bechosen-spec/Job-Recommender-System/README.md

 1. Clone this repository to your local machine.
 2. Install the required packages by running `pip install streamlit pandas scikit-learn joblib`.
-3. Download the pre-trained TF-IDF vectorizer and cosine similarity matrix from [insert link to your pre-trained models if available](https://drive.google.com/drive/folders/1-8CP0QCu7oMR5JwVClsPITI1fkTZn42Z?usp=drive_link).
+3. Download the pre-trained TF-IDF vectorizer and cosine similarity matrix from [here](https://drive.google.com/drive/folders/1-8CP0QCu7oMR5JwVClsPITI1fkTZn42Z?usp=drive_link).
 4. Update the file paths in the `app.py` script to point to the downloaded model files.
 5. Run the app using `streamlit run app.py`.